 Our muscles are movers for our body, in every movement we perform.
 Sitting upright, running, walking and working all require the use of major muscles.
 Strength training can be beneficial to anyone with a doctor's clearance.

-It is recommended to perform strength training at least two times per week, with multi-joint exercises included.
+Strength training is recommended at least two times per week, with multi-joint exercises included.
 Strength training can be performed using one's bodyweight, free-weights, machines, bands or other methods.
-Three to four sets of four to eight exercises is recommended per strength training session.
+Each training session should include three to four sets of four to eight exercises.

 3. NUTRITION: Focus on a plant-based diet.